-Hammershoi (1864-1916) painted interior scenes throughout his career and after his marriage to Ida Ilsted in 1891 an established home with subject matter ready to hand.
-Already, in 1893, we see the characteristic light from an unseen (often from the left) and the open door. devices.
-Ida participates in a style of presentation often used in northern European art, posing with her back to the viewer.
+Hammershoi (1864-1916) painted interior scenes throughout his career and with his marriage to Ida Ilsted in 1891 established a home that provided him with subject matter ready to hand.
+Already, in 1893, we see the characteristic devices, light coming from an unseen source (often from the left) an open door, and Ida presnted in a recognizable Nordic pose.
 Similarly, David Alan Brown in his book Virtue And Beauty: Leonardo's Ginevra de' Benci and Renaissance Portraits of Women (Princeton University Press: 2001) explores the variations to be found in the left-turned profile in portraiture.

 If Hammershoi does not lay his life bare in his paintings, he gives us what art critics call a 'projection surface', for us to fill by imagination.
 What he said about these images in an interview in 1907 was this:

 "What makes me choose a motif are...the lines, what I like to call the architectural content of the image.
 And then there's the light, of course.
 Obviously, that's very important, but I think it's the lines that have the greatest significance for me.
 Color is naturally not without importance.
 I'm really not indifferent to how the motif's colors look.
 I work hard to make it look harmonious.
 But when I choose a motif, I'm thinking first and foremost of the lines."